To know more about a summer checklist, textbook info, school supplies info, and much more, check out U of T’s Engineering Guide to First Year.

 Laptop – Operating Systems

-A laptop can be very useful throughout your time at university as you can carry it around for lectures, online meetings and schoolwork.
-Some students also take notes with laptops, using markdown, LaTeX, etc. A potential upgrade to this setup would be to buy an external mouse and a pair of headphones (especially if you are commuting).
+A laptop can be very useful throughout your time at university.
+Some students also take notes with laptops, using programs like markdown or LaTeX.
+A potential upgrade to this setup would be to buy an external mouse and a pair of headphones (especially if you’re commuting).
 Given the amount of time you’ll spend on your laptop, these investments will pay for themselves through increased comfort, usability, and convenience over the next few years.

 Note: If you already have either a Windows or a MacOS laptop, switching to another OS solely for specific software is not required.
 In the rare case that OS-specific software is required, you can use workstations in the Engineering Computing Facility (ECF) labs as well as remote login even when you’re away from campus.